hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/28_Arctic_Home.md

 It has been a fashion to speak of the Polar regions as characterised by light and darkness of six months each ; but this statement is only roughly true.
-The Pole is merely a point and aU the inhabitants of the original ancient Home, if there was one near the North Pole, could not have lived precisely at this single point.
+The Pole is merely a point and all the inhabitants of the original ancient Home, if there was one near the North Pole, could not have lived precisely at this single point.
 We must, therefore, distinguish between the characterestics